whatwg/web-history/README.md

 - [Steve Jobs "Thoughts on Flash"](http://www.apple.com/hotnews/thoughts-on-flash/);
   excerpt:

-  > ...the mobile era is about low power devices, touch interfaces and open
+  > [...] the mobile era is about low power devices, touch interfaces and
-  > web standards – all areas where Flash falls short [‥.]
-Rather than use
+  > open web standards – all areas where Flash falls short[‥.]
+Rather than
-  > Flash, Apple has adopted HTML5, CSS and JavaScript – all open standards
+  > use Flash, Apple has adopted HTML5, CSS and JavaScript – all open
-  > [...]
-Perhaps Adobe should focus more on creating great HTML5 tools
+  > standards[...]
+Perhaps Adobe should focus more on creating great HTML5
-  > for the future, and less on criticizing Apple for leaving the past
+  > tools for the future, and less on criticizing Apple for leaving the
-  > behind.
+  > past behind.

 ## 2011-03